What is income investing?

 Here are some of the more common investments found in an income portfolio:

-P2P lending is becoming increasingly popular in the US, but is having a hard time catching on in Canada since the are separate provincial securities regulators.
-Whether you are providing microloans to startups in other countries, or helping someone pay off debt, you have the opportunity for regular interest paments.
+P2P lending is becoming increasingly popular in the US but is having a hard time catching on in Canada since there are separate provincial securities regulators.
+While you can’t lend to other consumers, have a look at Lending Loop, which is a great way to lend to businesses.
+Whether you are providing microloans to startups in other countries or helping someone pay off debt, you have the opportunity for regular interest payments.
 However, you could end up in a default situation, where your principal is lost.

 Income investing can be a way to create regular income for you by putting your money to work.
 However, as with all investing, there are risks involved.
 And it takes time to build up a portfolio that is likely to meet your spending needs.